Psychedelic/dab-docs/docs/address-book/getting-started.md

 #  📓 Getting Started - Integrate the Address Book

 You can integrate the Address Book to your dApp or wallet to both show users all contacts saved in the service for their Principal ID; or allow them to manage their contacts (add/remove).
+A universal address book across all interfaces!

 Your main point of interaction for interacting with DAB is the **[DAB-js library](https://github.com/Psychedelic/DAB-js/)**, which we built to provide a simple plug-n-play way of integrating DAB.
 With it, you will:

-> The mainnet canister ID for DAB's Token list is: `i73cm-daaaa-aaaah-abhea-cai`
+> The mainnet canister ID for DAB's Address Book is: `i73cm-daaaa-aaaah-abhea-cai`

 ---
 ## 0. ⚙️ Preparing your environment